hanswang73/telichat/README.md

+<ins>**Note**</ins>: This repository only contains public sample documents.
+The core source code of the TeliChat product itself is not included in this repository.

 <ins>**TeliChat**</ins> is a code-first, white-box conversational agent development framework, suitable for building complex customer-facing business conversational systems.

 The <ins>**core issue**</ins> it faces is: how to strike a balance between complex business logic, reliable output, natural interaction and fast response.